 We often exist in areas isolated from mainstream Jewish life, where most of our best friends (and our kids’ best friends) are not Jewish, and where many of our marriages are or were mixed.
 Here, our survival may depend not on turning in on ourselves, but on sharing what we have so that others may see we have something worth looking for.

-WE HAVE A SENSE OF INTIMACY
+SENSE OF INTIMACY

 We get to know our rabbi, one-on-one — and the rabbi gets to know us.